 The Columbia Bugaboot Plus III Omni-Heat is an all-purpose winter hiking boot that provides competitive performance throughout our review metrics.
 While it doesn't win any awards or top the charts in any one category, this boot does well across the board and is a budget option for those looking for a decent winter hiking boot that doesn't break the bank.

 By using the Omni-Heat thermal reflective fabric to line the interior of the boot, Columbia covers up for using only 200 grams of synthetic insulation, making this one of the warmest boots for its weight in this review.
 This boot offered enough warmth to stand around in the snow on snowshoe hikes and while doing outdoor chores, though it wasn't too warm to go out and run errands someplace where we might be indoors for a bit.
 In our icy water bath test, we did experience a slight amount of cold seeping into our feet after eight minutes of soaking, and this result was very similar to what we felt with both the Sorel Caribou and the Kamik NationPlus Pac boots.
-We gave this contender 7 out of 10 points for warmth.

 This updated model has built upon the previous Bugaboot by adding a Techlite shell membrane to enhance waterproofness — should the outer leather and nylon fabrics wet out.
 Our real-world testing in deep snow conditions did not find any failures in this boot's waterproofness, and even when we took them to the ice bath for testing, we were able to get cold water to enter along the top of the foot.
 On deep immersion, water got in through the top of the tongue gussets, which were eight inches above the ground.